Written by Sahana Charan and published on 10 June 2021.

 Bone health: Cucumber contains calcium which is necessary for good bone health.
 Also, the vitamin K present in the fruit helps improve calcium absorption, resulting in stronger bones and preventing fractures.

 Cancer: Cucumbers have many health-boosting properties and recent research has shown that they can help fight cancer.
-A 2018 study, ‘Cucurbitacin D exhibits its anti-cancer effect in human breast cancer cells by inhibiting Stat3 and Akt signaling’, by Ku et al revealed that cucurbitacin D, a compound found in cucumbers and pumpkins, shows effects similar to the chemotherapy drug Adriamycin on breast cancer cells.
+A 2018 study, 'Cucurbitacin D exhibits its anti-cancer effect in human breast cancer cells by inhibiting State and Akt signaling', by Ku et al revealed that cucurbitacin D, a compound found in cucumbers and pumpkins, shows effects similar to the chemotherapy drug Adriamycin on breast cancer cells.
 Cucumbers are also rich in the nutrient lutein, which is known to have anti-cancer properties.

 In their study, 'Exploring cucumber extract for skin rejuvenation', Akhtar et al concluded that a stable topical cream containing cucumber extract helped in brightening the skin and the formulation's ability to decrease skin sebum content helped in getting rid of acne.

-Cucumbers are often used as an active ingredient in many brightening, rejuvenating and anti-ageing beauty products.
+Cucumbers are often used as an active ingredient in many brightening, rejuvenating and anti-aging beauty products.
 But, instead of buying expensive face masks and beauty creams, why not use the humble fruit for homemade face packs?
 These will do wonders to your skin and are free of the chemicals found in shop-bought cosmetics.